PrakashHamirwasia/SmartControl-with-Alexa/README.md

 - The Alexa application.
 - Alexa-enabled devices through voice commands.

+- The following utterances for Alexa device can be used to control the devices
+  - "Alexa , Turn on "Smart Bulb" "
+  - "Alexa , What is the reading of Temperature Sensor? "
+  - "Alexa , Turn on "Water Pump" "  (The Water Pump will turn OFF instantly) [Here if the sensor is properly attatched to the soil then if the soil gets dry , the sensor will automatically turn ON the pump
+     Now since the soil is moist all the time when it is turned on manually using voice or Application it will turn off automatically]
 ---

 Enjoy the convenience of voice-controlled automation with SmartControl with Alexa!